 Illinois DUI Laws

-What you're facing, what the deadlines are, and the questions your attorney needs to answer — specific to Illinois (IL) law.
+What you are facing, the deadlines that bind you, and the questions an attorney needs to answer — under Illinois (IL) DUI law.

 BAC Limit